denten-books/plain-text/4-screen.md

 if someone has asked you to read a book or to watch a film in a stranger's armchair.
 It feels off in a way that is difficult to explain.
 The mode of digital perception similarly contorts the body into new and unfamiliar shapes, which give discomfort.
 Something happens as digital media subsume their analog counterparts.
 But what is it?
-We already know the shape of the conduit: keyboard, screen, storage.
-But do these change the ways we read or listen and how?
-I begin then with forming some intuitions about the digital.
-My "two terminators," two golems of popular culture, will lead us to several technical case studies that help train our intuitions about the aesthetics of digital perception.
+In previous chapters, we have encountered the shape of the conduit: keyboards, screens, storage.
+In this chapter, a short meditation on the digital commonplaces in popular culture precedes two case studies, one from the material history of telegraphy and the other from the history of modern display technology.
+Archival material---patents, blueprints, phenomenological accounts from the early history of word processing---will be brought to bear on a debate concerning the nature of digital representation and perception in the philosophy of aesthetics.

 ## Digital Wake (My Two Terminators)